 8 people favorited this theater

 This multiplex was built on the site of the old Sunrise Drive-In.
-When it opened in December of 1979, it had six screens which was quite radical back then.
+When it opened on December 7, 1979, it had six screens which was quite radical back then.
 Each theater was enormous and very well appointed.
 Over the years, the owners (not sure who they were or are presently) added more theaters and divided up some of the original ones.
 The theaters were setup in along a long corridor.
 On June 12, 1981 two more screens, each with 550-seats were built and opened alongside the original theatre.
 Over the years other screens were divided making a final total of 14-screens by October 16, 1987.

 For a while (early to mid-1980’s), this was THE place to see a movie if you lived on the western south shore of Nassau County on Long Island.
 The first movie I saw here was the first “Star Trek” movie.
 Also saw “Airplane”, “Starman”, as well as countless others.
 But the theatre’s proximity to some less than desirable neighborhoods just over the Queens line in NYC began to have it’s effect on it.